 She drove herself to the hospital on her new estate.
 The doctor ran a test on her and after a few hours she was called to meet with a gynecologist.

-“From the result sent to me here,” He said, struggling his eyes behind his spectacles to see what was on the computer screen, “You fell on a bathtub?”
+“From the result sent to me here,” he said, struggling behind his spectacles to see what was on the computer screen, “You fell on a bathtub?”
 Mmayen nodded, Yes sir.”

 “You’re so lucky, no severe injuries, only headache and fever?”